-Video trailers give viewers more of an insight into what your podcast is about and spark their curiosity.
-It’s important to take the key points from your podcast and include them in the trailer.
+Video trailers give viewers more of an insight into what your podcast is about which helps to spark their curiosity.

-You could choose 3 or 4 stand out clips and add them together.
-This audio can be accompanied by slides which highlight some of the main talking points and keep the visuals stimulating for the viewer.
+Choose 3 or 4 stand out clips and add them together for your trailer.
+If your podcast is audio-only, pair this audio with slides which highlight some of the main talking points and keep the visuals stimulating for the viewer.
 Make sure they look professional and people won’t be able to resist listening to the rest of the podcast.

 Here’s an example of a video trailer we created for our client, Chris Ducker: